 - to accept the termination of the contract in the event that these contractual obligations are breached.

-By imposing these obligations, the Lufthansa Group endeavours to ensure responsible practices by its direct suppliers and therefore meets its own standards for corporate responsibility.
+By imposing these obligations, the Lufthansa Group endeavours to ensure responsible practices by its direct suppliers and so to meet its own standards for corporate responsibility.
 The Lufthansa Group's expectations of its suppliers in terms of social, environmental and ethical responsibility are summarised and published in the Supplier Code of Conduct.

-Further Steps to Prevent Modern Slavery
+6. Further Steps to Prevent Modern Slavery

-Approval for this statement
+7. Approval for this statement

-Member of the Executive Board
+Chairman of the Executive Board/CEO

-Lufthansa Group means Deutsche Lufthansa AG, and its related bodies corporate, as defined in Section 18 of the German Stock Corporation Act (Aktiengesetz)
+Lufthansa Group means Deutsche Lufthansa AG, and its related bodies corporate, as defined in Section 18 of the German Stock Corporation Act (Aktiengesetz).